 Kwasi Appeaning Addo (Ghana), Maria João Bebianno (Portugal), Donovan Campbell (Jamaica), Alan Deidun (Malta), Roberto De Pinho (Brazil), Karen Evans (Australia), Jingfeng Fan (China), Mauricio Gálvez Larach (Chile), Carlos Garcia-Soto (Spain), Mehdi Ghodrati Shojaei (Islamic Republic of Iran), Slimane Maliki (Morocco), Enrique Marschoff (Argentina), Yutaka Michida (Japan), Essam Yassin Mohammed (Eritrea), Maria Amalia Chaves Rodríguez (Costa Rica), Renison Kahindi Ruwa (Kenya), Jörn Schmidt (Germany), Vasily Smolyanitsky (Russian Federation), Karenne Tun (Singapore), Katarina Viik (Estonia) Chang-Ik Zhang (Republic of Korea).

-Key benefits and socioeconomic aspects of biodiversity (Chapters: 8A, 8B, 15, 16, 28
+I. Key benefits and socioeconomic aspects of biodiversity (Chapters: 8A, 8B, 15, 16, 28)

-(103.)
-The most direct benefit that marine and coastal ecosystems provide is their primary productivity and the resulting products, such as fish, plants, animals, structural materials, natural medicines, pharmaceuticals and biochemicals, including fossil fuels.
+10.The most direct benefit that marine and coastal ecosystems provide is their primary productivity and the resulting products, such as fish, plants, animals, structural materials, natural medicines, pharmaceuticals and biochemicals, including fossil fuels.
 The ecosystem services provided to humans by the ocean are heavily dependent on the conservation of biodiversity, which is threatened by human activities such as food harvesting, shipping, seabed mining, offshore hydrocarbon exploration and exploitation, tourism and recreation, use of marine genetic resources, production of fresh water by desalinization and salt production.
 Thus, ecosystem services from marine and coastal ecosystems are deteriorating at an alarming rate, owing to several human pressures, including climate change.

-(41.)Coastal ecosystems are key to conservation, climate change mitigation and adaptation, human populations that are dependent on the ocean for a range of social, economic and cultural values Despite their relative inaccessibility, the high seas also provide essential marine ecosystem goods and services.
+11.Coastal ecosystems are key to conservation, climate change mitigation and adaptation and sustain large human populations that are dependent on the ocean for a range of social, economic and cultural values.
+Despite their relative inaccessibility, the high seas also provide essential marine ecosystem goods and services.
 Furthermore, great potential for mineral, energy and living resources from the high seas exists.

-(102.)Seafood is essential for food security: it provides more than 20 per cent of the average per capita animal protein intake for 3 billion people, and more than 50 per cent in some developing countries.
+12. Seafood is essential for food security: it provides more than 20 per cent of the average per capita animal protein intake for 3 billion people, and more than 50 per cent in some developing countries.
 In 2016, 79.3 million tons of marine fish were caught, and 28.7 million tons of marine aquaculture species were farmed, supplying an average of 14.6 kg of seafood per person.

-(59.)Since the first World Ocean Assessment was published, estimated yearly catches in marine capture fisheries increased by 3 per cent to 81 million tons, amounting to an increase of 1 per cent in landing value ($127 billion), while excessive fishing efforts, leading to lower biomass, resulted in estimated annual lost net benefits of $88.9 billion.
+13. In the period between the first World Ocean Assessment and second World Ocean Assessment, estimated yearly catches in marine capture fisheries increased by 3 per cent , amounting to an increase of 1 per cent in landing value ($127 billion), while excessive fishing efforts, leading to lower biomass, resulted in estimated annual lost net benefits of $88.9 billion.

-62.Small-scale fisheries, destined mainly for local consumption, are critical for the food security of small developing States and the achievement of the Sustainable Development Goals.
+14. Small-scale fisheries, destined mainly for local consumption, are critical for the food security of small developing States and the achievement of the Sustainable Development Goals.
 These fisheries continue to be at risk owing to illegal, unreported or unregulated fishing and distant fleets (subsidized or not).
 Distant-water fleets’ catches grow faster than catches by home States, displacing home fleets in low-income economic zones.